 Look for fresh, whole foods when you’re grocery shopping, and think of it as eating food, not calories.
 If you eat a balanced diet most of the time, your body will most likely respond by finding balance and health—no calorie counting required.

 Michael Pollan says everything he’s learned about food and health can be summed up in seven words:

 “Eat food, not too much, mostly plants.”

 This is when I started to realize that the quality of the food is more important than the quantity.
-The same is true for exercise, I stopped doing cardio exercises every day and started adding in more yoga and pilates.
-I learned to be kind to my body, by not eating properly and overdoing my exercising was causing stress and strain on my body, and that doesn’t help to regulate it to function properly at all.
+The same is true for exercise, I stopped doing cardio exercises every day and started adding in more yoga and Pilates.
+I learned to be kind to my body, not eating properly and overdoing my exercising was causing stress and strain on my body, and that doesn’t help to regulate it to function properly at all.

 Our most important asset is our health, so we need to take care of and protect it as best we can!

 Next week I’m going to go over how to actually read nutrition labels and the most important thing to look at!

 Here’s to your health,